Board Policies

 3.4 Monitoring the Chancellor's Performance

-The Board will systematically and rigorously monitor the Chancellor's job performance to determine the extent to which Outcomes are being achieved and whether operational activities fall within parameters established in Chancellor Responsibilities policies.
+The Board will systematically and rigorously monitor the Chancellor's job performance to determine the extent to which the Vision, Mission, Values and Strategies are being achieved and whether operational activities fall within parameters established in Chancellor Responsibilities and Iterpretations policies.

 2. A given policy may be monitored in one or more of three methods: